Luiz sent off for Arsenal after goal giveaway in one-man horror show at Man City | Goal.com

 Luiz replaced the injured Pablo Mari in the Gunners defence 24 minutes into the first half, and his error gifted City the lead just before the interval.

-Raheem Sterling got in behind the Brazilian after he made a hash of controlling a through ball, before finishing expertly past Bernd Leno in the Arsenal net to fire the home side in front.
+Raheem Sterling got in behind the Brazilian after he made a hash of controlling a through ball, with the Manchester City star finishing expertly past Bernd Leno to fire the home side in front.

 Luiz's night got worse when he was dismissed shortly after the restart, as he was punished for bringing down Riyad Mahrez when he raced through on goal.